umutcanc7/DSA210-PROJECT-/README.md

 To collect the relevant match data, I will parse the HTML page of the match schedule for **Fenerbahçe Istanbul** using web scraping techniques.
 Specifically, I will extract the **Date** and **Match Results** for each match to use in the analysis.

-//Under part will be written sequent weegs.
+//Under part will be written sequent weeks.

 DATA PROCESSİNG

 DATA VİSUALİZATİONS